- American with Disabilities (ADA)

 These procedures apply to complaints of harassment/discrimination based on age, color, disability, sex (including sexual harassment and sexual violence complaints that fall under Title IX of the Education Amendments of 1972), gender, pregnancy, national origin, race, religion, sexual orientation, or veteran’s status, genetic information or protected activity (e.g., opposition to prohibited discrimination or participation in the statutory complaint process, etc.).
 Such incidents of harassment/discrimination should be reported to the Office of Access and Equity, 110 Holtzendorff Hall, telephone: 864-656-3181 (voice) and 864-656-0899 (TDD).
 If Clemson University Responsible Employees receive such complaints, they should also immediately report them to the Office of Access and Equity.

-At Clemson University, Responsible Employees under Title IX are defined as: Clemson University faculty, staff who work directly with students, Student Affairs staff, athletic coaches, Advisors to recognized student organizations, Resident Coordinators and Resident Assistants, managers, supervisors and administrators.
+At Clemson University, Responsible Employees under Title IX are defined as: Clemson University faculty, staff who work directly with students, Student Affairs staff, athletic coaches, Advisors to recognized student organizations, Graduate and Community Directors and Resident Assistants, managers, supervisors and administrators.

 Any harassment/discrimination that is a violation of criminal law (including sexual violence) should also be immediately reported to the Clemson University Police Department (CUPD) if it occurred on campus by dialing 911 or 864-656-2222, or other appropriate law enforcement agency if it occurred off campus by calling 911.
-A criminal complaint and a campus complaint through either the Office of Access & Equity or the Office of Community and Equitable Standards can be made simultaneously.
+A criminal complaint and a campus complaint through either the Office of Access & Equity or the Office of Community and Ethical Standards can be made simultaneously.